liveryvideo/docs/docs/customer-interactive-api.md

 [estimationPoll](_customer-interactive-api/interactions/estimationPoll.md ':include')

+This response is specific to the `estimationPoll` interaction type.
+[Here](#List-of-supported-interactions) is the full list of supported interactions.

 ### Get user data

 This API call can be used to retrieve a list of users in a broadcast.
 Page numbers starts from 1.